FujoWebDev/lexicon-guestbook/README.md

 - [ ] Display other lexicons
   - [ ] Turn the submission type returns into a union
 - [ ] Deploy the AppView
-- [ ] Figure out what's wrong with AppView types
+- [ ] Move AppView to new Lexicon CLI

 ### Lexicon